davetron5000/naildrivin5.com/_posts/2023-01-30-toolchain-for-building-programming-books.md

 </figure>

 I learned a lot about Docker getting this going, and my SSHD configuration is 100% not ready for production, but it all worked.
-But, the ability to run commands is insignificant next to the power of editing code and showing the reader exactly what and where to make changes.
+However, the ability to run commands is insignificant next to the power of editing code and showing the reader exactly what and where to make changes.

 ## Editing Code is Messy

 There are two challenges when thinking about editing code in a programming book, especially when you are actually *editing* i.e. changing an existing file.
-First, is how to explain to the user where to make what change.
+First, is how to explain to the reader where to make what change.
 Second is how to make sure that explanation is resilient to minor changes in the file.

 What I decided was that each code snippet would show exactly one change at a time.
 It could show multiple lines